jetzerb/muni-finance-wi/analysis/vrf-notes.md

 - Current per-capita operating budget buying power is at a 15 year low

 - The effect of a $40 VRF is helpful but still leaves us in roughly the same position

+- While this will be a regressive tax in some instances
+  - Per the WI DOT, about 1/3 of all driving-age residents do not drive.
+If you don't have a car, you won't pay.
+  - This is not part of the property tax levy, so there is no chance that landlords can use this as justification to raise rents
+  - Write your state senator and assembly person about disbursing some of that $4.6B surplus be disbursed to municipalities
+    - $4.6B / 6M state residents = $767 per person
+    - $767 * 35,125 Fitchburg residents = nearly $27M